What Is The Value Of Y 130

 (y - 130)² = 0

-Therefore, y = 130 is the only solution to this particular quadratic equation.
-However, this is a specifically constructed example.
-Most quadratic equations will not have a solution of y = 130.
+So, y = 130 is the only solution to this particular quadratic equation.
+Also, most quadratic equations will not have a solution of y = 130.
+On the flip side, this is a specifically constructed example.
 The same principle extends to higher-order polynomial equations, where obtaining a specific value for y, like 130, requires solving a potentially complex polynomial equation.

 4. Coordinate Geometry: Locating the Point (x, 130)